Cataract Surgery Cost

 The cost of cataract surgery depends on many variables, such as the type of procedure you have and the intraocular lens (IOL) implanted in your eye.
 The area where you live also can be a factor, depending on cost-of-living standards that help set the typical price of cataract surgery.

-On average, straightforward cataract surgery in the United States would cost you about $3,429 per eye if you paid for everything yourself, according to a 2012 report commissioned by AllAboutVision.com from a leading industry analyst.
-(In 2010 the average was about $3,279, and in 2011 it was $2,699.)
+On average, straightforward cataract surgery in the United States would cost you about $3,230 per eye if you paid for everything yourself, according to a report of full-year 2013 fees commissioned by AllAboutVision.com from a leading industry analyst.
+(In 2010 the average was about $3,279, in 2011 it was $2,699 and in 2012 it was $3,429.)

 What Are Your Real Out-of-Pocket Costs for Cataract Surgery?